nilsenpaul/npcloudinary/README.md

 4. Install plugin in the Craft Control Panel under Settings > Plugins
 5. The plugin folder should be named `npcloudinary` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

-NP Cloudinary works on Craft 2.4.x and Craft 2.5.x.
+NP Cloudinary works on Craft 2.4.x and Craft 2.5.x, with PHP >= 5.4.x.

 ## NP Cloudinary Overview